lockss/lockss-rtd-portal/docs/plugin/crawl-control/permission-urls.rst

    *  :ref:`List` of :ref:`string-value`

+Plugin Value Format
-   The strings are ``printf`` format strings, accepting expressions made of plugin configuration parameter keys and a small language of functions modifying them (e.g. ``url_host(...)`` applied to a plugin configuration parameter of type URL, resulting in the host portion of the URL).
+   The strings are ``printf`` format strings, that expand to URLs.
+The ``printf`` format strings accept expressions made of plugin configuration parameter keys and a small language of functions modifying them (e.g. ``url_host(...)`` applied to a plugin configuration parameter of type URL, resulting in the host portion of the URL).

 Sample
    .. code-block:: xml